 PED 205 Sport Coaching Practicum (3) The course offers opportunity for coaching minors to develop the knowledge, practical application, and skills necessary to become more proficient leaders in sport.
 Students' ability will be enhanced and assessed in various coaching and administrative duties.
 Students should register for this course with the instructor when they are admitted to the coaching minor and remain active until all the requirements are completed.
-Fall semester.
+Prerequisite: PED 150.
+Alternate Fall semesters (even years- 2012).